 Jeremy Grunin has nearly 25 years of leadership experience in the private sector where he managed teams of 1000+ employees responsible for over half a billion dollars in revenue.
 Since 2013, Jeremy has been actively engaged throughout the community as President of the Jay and Linda Grunin Foundation, a proactive grantmaker focused on economic growth at the Central Jersey Shore.
 Jeremy is a Partner of Grunin Holdings, LLC., a New Jersey Partnership specializing in the development and management of commercial real estate, as well as investing in third party commercial ventures.
 He has also hosted several talk radio shows on both AM and FM radio, including Topic A on WOBM.
 In addition, he holds several leadership positions on Boards and steering committees across the state of New Jersey.

-Trevor Morrison, Dean and Eric M. and Laurie B. Roth Professor of Law, NYU Law
+Troy McKenzie, Dean and Cecelia Goetz Professor of Law, NYU School of Law

-Ira Nordlicht, Chief Executive Officer, President and a Director of Alfa Wassermann, Inc.
+Ira Nordlicht, Investor and Former CEO, Alfa Wassermann, Inc.

-Ira Nordlicht is the founding Partner, Nordlicht & Hand, and the Chief Executive Officer, President and Director, Alfa Wassermann, Inc. (U.S.) and Managing Director, Alfa Wassermann, B.V.
+Ira Nordlicht is an Investor and Business Consultant since retiring as the founding Partner, Nordlicht & Hand, Chief Executive Officer and President of Alfa Wassermann, Inc. (U.S.) and Managing Director, Alfa Wassermann, B.V.
 (Holland), (world-wide diagnostics and separations/vaccines/gene therapy company).
-He has also served as a Director of various public and private companies for many years.
+He continues as a Director of Alfa Wassermann, Inc. and serves or has served as a Director of various public and private companies for many years.

-Mr. Nordlicht is a member of the Advisory Board and Strategic Committee, Grunin Center for Law and Social Entrepreneurship at New York University School of Law and founder of The Nordlicht Family Scholarship at New York University School of Law for need-based individuals interested in entering the field of Social Entrepreneurship.
+Mr. Nordlicht is a member of the Advisory Board and Strategic Committee, Grunin Center for Law and Social Entrepreneurship at New York University School of Law and founder of The Nordlicht Family Law and Social Entrepreneurship Scholarship at NYU School of Law for need-based individuals interested in entering this field.

-He served as Trustee and Chair of the Board of Trustees of The Fund for Peace, a Washington-based foreign policy non-profit from 1999-2004 and received the White House and S.B.A.
-Award (Legal Advocate of the Year) in 1997 for helping to establish the Angel Capital Network (ACE Net) 1997
+He served as Trustee and Chair of the Board of Trustees of a Washington-based foreign policy non-profit from 1999-2004 and received the White House and S.B.A.
+Award (Legal Advocate of the Year) in 1997 for helping to establish the Angel Capital Network (ACE Net).

-After graduating from NYU Law School in 1972, Mr. Nordlicht served in the federal government at the Federal Trade Commission and in various positions with the U.S. Senate Foreign Relations Committee and practiced law in New York prior to establishing his own firm.
+After graduating NYU Law School in 1972, Mr. Nordlicht served at the Federal Trade Commission, in various positions with the U.S. Senate Foreign Relations Committee and practiced law in New York prior to establishing his own firm.